First recorded by Dick Burnett (as “Farewell Song” c. 1913), Emry Arthur (1928).

 “The song was popularized by The Stanley Brothers in 1951.
 They rerecorded ‘Man of Constant Sorrow’ in 1959, probably the first to use the vocal arrangement similar to the one used in the movie O Brother, Where Art Thou? performed by the fictitious group Soggy Bottom Boys (recorded by Dan Tyminski, Harley Allen, and Pat Enright).
 The Soggy Bottom Boys’ soundtrack recording in 2000 received a CMA for ‘Single of the Year’ and also won a Grammy award for Best Country Collaboration (with Vocals).

 “Judy Collins’s 1961 debut album, A Maid of Constant Sorrow, took its name from a variant of the song that was performed on the album.
-It appears on Bob Dylan’s 1962 eponymous debut album, and Dylan performed the song during his first national television appearance in 1963.
+It appears on Bob Dylan’s 1962 eponymous debut album, and Dylan performed the song during his US television appearance in 1963.
 ‘Man of Constant Sorrow’ was also recorded by Ginger Baker’s Air Force on their eponymous debut album in 1970.
 It was one of many songs recorded by Jerry Garcia, David Grisman, and Tony Rice one weekend in February 1993.
 Jerry’s taped copy of the session was later stolen by his pizza delivery man, eventually became an underground classic, and finally edited and released in 2000 as The Pizza Tapes.”

 The Stanley Brothers, “Man of Constant Sorrow” (1951):